The costs to file a trademark depends on several things, including filing fees, attorney costs, and ongoing fees to keep your trademark active.

 Are there any additional trademark filing fees I may have to pay?

-Yes, you may need to file a Statement of Use (SOU) if you applied for your trademark based on the “intent to use” it in the future.
-An SOU tells the USPTO that you are now actually using the trademark in business.
+You may need to file a Statement of Use (SOU) if you applied for your trademark based on the “intent to use” it in the future.
+An SOU tells the USPTO that you are now using the trademark in business.

-The fee to file a Statement of Use is $100 per number of classes of goods.
-If you’re not ready to file your SOU when it’s due, you can request a six-month extension, which costs an extra $125 per class.
+The fee to file a Statement of Use is $150 per number of Classes of goods.
+If you’re not ready to file your SOU when it’s due, you can request up to five, six-month extensions, which each cost an extra $125 per Class.
 If you don’t file your SOU on time or request an extension, your application could be abandoned, and you would lose the money you’ve already spent on the fees.

 How Much Does a Trademark Cost to Maintain?